matthieu-perso/mechanistic_decomposition_sentences/README.md

 # Mechanistic Decomposition of Sentence Representations

 In this paper, we provide a method to mechanistically decompose transformer-based sentence embedding models.
-The project includeslinguistic probing, dictionary learning, and pooling analysis.
+The project includes linguistic probing, dictionary learning, and pooling analysis.

 ## Project Structure